rajeshr6r/ml_as_a_service/README.md

-# ml_as_a_service
+# Machhine Learning Models as a Service

-A setup for providing ML As a Service with any Cloud Provider
+A Cloud Vendor Agnostic setup for providing deploying Machine Learning Models As a Service.

 ## Background and Objective